casper-network/docs-archive/implementation/serialization-standard.rst

 ~~~~~~~~~~~~~

 This key type is used specifically for transfers in the global state.
 All
-transfers in the system must be stored under a transfer key, and no
+transfers in the system must be stored under a transfer key and no
 other type.
 The 32-byte identifier which represents this key is derived from the
 ``blake2b256`` hash of the transfer address associated with the given transfer